rubyreferences/rubyref/_src/intermediate/parsed/lib/net/http/Net--HTTP.md

 ### POST

 A POST can be made using the Net::HTTP::Post request class.
-This example creates a urlencoded POST body:
+This example creates a URL encoded POST body:

     uri = URI('http://www.example.com/todo.cgi')
     req = Net::HTTP::Post.new(uri)